 The main report will show you your most popular queries sorted by clicks or impressions.
 You can change which is the main way to sort by clicking on the column title.

-You can switch between most popular countries, landing pages, countries, and devices by clicking on the titles in the Performance report.
+You can switch between the most popular countries, landing pages, countries, and devices by clicking on the titles in the Performance report.

-Things to watch out for include a high impression to click ratio.
+Things to watch out for include a high impression-to-click ratio.
 This could indicate that your site is being included in search results but isn’t enticing users to click on the result.
 Consider adjusting your meta search title and description to better hook users.

 If you want to know the status of a single page, paste the URL into the search box at the top of Google Search Console (this shows on every screen).